Dentures & Partials Succasunna, NJ

 Types of Dentures

-Partial Dentures: Several missing teeth may be replaced with partial dentures, a similar restoration to a dental bridge.
-This solution is made of false teeth, an acrylic base, and small hooks.
+Several missing teeth may be replaced with partial dentures, a similar restoration to a dental bridge.
+This solution is made of false teeth, an acrylic base, and small metal clasps.
 Partial dentures are placed between the remaining natural teeth for a seamless and natural look.
 This treatment option can make it easier for patients to bite and chew as it balances the force of their bite.
+The downside to partials is they rely on remaining teeth for support, which can lead to potential oral health issues

 Dentures FAQs